 Walk for the planet

-On 13 to 18 August, Ella Burfitt, a second year sports science student from Cheltenham, will be leading a group of people in a pilgrimage across the Diocese of Gloucester to connect with the Young Christian Climate Network’s national pilgrimage.
+Join us in a walk across the Diocese of Gloucester to connect with the Young Christian Climate Network’s national pilgrimage.

 Our part of the walk will help raise awareness of the issues in our diocese and let local people connect with the issues in a tangible way.